zakack/diffusion-pipe/README.md

 - Easily add new models by implementing a single subclass

 ## Recent changes
+- 2025-05-07
+  - Switch to official implementation of LTX-Video.
+Allows training the 13b LTX-Video model.
 - 2025-04-19
   - Add support for first-frame-last-frame Wan model.
 Credit to @kabachuha for the PR.
   - Add wandb support.
 Credit to @ecarmen16 for the PR.